The biomechanics team examines human performance and safety and designs products that will optimize human performance at work or play.

 Our mission is to be the best students, teachers, academics and people we can possibly be.
 We will do something every day that brings us closer to our goals.
 Together we will foster an environment rich with hard work, creative thinking, collaboration, humour and friendship.

-A twice weekly exercise program for people with a mobility impairment.
+A community-based exercise program for people living with mobility impairment and intellectual disability.

 Cultural studies of sport, health and the body, feminist theory; interpretive methodologies; historical analyses, gender, sexuality and sport; masculinities; queer subjectivities.